How to Get to God

 Whose religion should I claim is less than mine?
 My father’s?
 My great-grandfather’s?
 But my father and my great-grandfather made me.

 And what of those who don’t believe in God?
 They are part of the family, too—an important part.
-They represent our freedom to choose.
+They represent the freedom to choose.
 Everyone has a seat at the table.
-Together, all of us, we are the Kingdom of God on earth.
+Together, all of us, we are the kingdom of God on earth.

 Posted in